grisp/rebar3_grisp/README.md

 ### For an Existing Project

-Add the plug-in to your rebar config:
+Add the plugin to your rebar config:

 ```erlang
 {plugins, [rebar3_grisp]}.
 ```

-Then just call your plug-in directly in the root of the existing application:
+Then just call your plugin directly in the root of the existing application:

 ```console
 $ rebar3 grisp